Atari's hotels could use Pac-Man, Space Invaders and more to theme your vacation

 Atari is making a comeback, but this time by pushing into the hotels space.
 The arcade game company announced Monday it'll be opening eight video game-themed hotels across the US.
-The first will be in Phoenix, Arizona, and will break ground in spring 2020.
+The first will be in Phoenix and will break ground in spring 2020.

 Atari, whose cult games included Pac-Man, Pong, Space Invaders, Asteroids and Q*bert, says the hotels will be "a unique lodging experience combining the iconic brand with a one-of-a-kind video game-themed destination."
-They'll also be located in two locations in California -- San Francisco and San Jose -- as well as in Austin, Chicago, Denver, Las Vegas and Seattle.
+They'll also be located in two locations in California -- San Francisco and San Jose -- as well as in Austin, Texas; Chicago; Denver; Las Vegas; and Seattle.

-The Atari Hotels will have "fully immersive experiences," including augmented reality (AR) and virtual reality (VR).
+The Atari Hotels will have "fully immersive experiences," including augmented reality and virtual reality.
 Some will also come with esports venues.
 The hotels will have a "nostalgic and retro meets modern look and feel," according to Napoleon Smith III, whose agency GSD Group acquired the rights to build the themed hotels.

+"Let's face it, how cool will it be to stay inside an Atari?!"
+Smith said.

 You can sign up to be an Atari Hotels member for news and offers now.